Talbia/react/REACT_NATIVE.md

 ```ssh
  2. Expo CLI
  ```
-> Expo is a set of tools and a framework that sits on top of react native and hides a lot of complexity from us to make it incredibly fast and easy to build react native apps.
+> Expo is a set of tools and a framework that sits on top of react native and hides a lot of complexity from user to make it incredibly fast and easy to build react native apps.

 Here I'm using Expo to build a simple React Native App: